vizlegal/viztube/README.md

 # Viztube

+## Setup

+You need to setup some vars in

 ## Docker

 We Use 2 images: dev & prod.
 Dev image is used for development & testing, while prod is deployed.